 QR Code Calibration

-In the bottom left of the calibration screen, the user can use the QR code calibration method.
+On the right side of the action bar, the user can use the QR code calibration method.
 This method requires planning in advance which points would be used and recording the latitudinal and longitudinal information of each point.
 The user will then need to print out a QR code for each recorded point from https://vgis.meemim.com/qr-code, position the printout on the position of the point, and then scan each QR code by using this calibration method.
 If successful, the vGIS system will place a yellow sphere on the scanned QR code.
-Note, that if you are using a single QR code, you can establish the alignment with help from the "vGIS Calibration".
+To learn more, click here.

 The calibration method requires that the user can identify that their position on the map corresponds to the same position in the real world.
 The best way to achieve calibration is to start in a position that has identifiable markers in both the aerial map and the real world.
 Good starting locations include markers like manhole covers, water inlets, telephone poles, road markings, etc.